scottgriv/Dark-Castle-Theme/.github/CONTRIBUTING.md

 9. Drop the theme files into the root of the repository (follow the [Building the Theme](#building-the-theme) section below for guidance).
 10. Optionally, add a `CHANGELOG.md` file to `.github/` directory for future changes and updates to the theme.

+> [!NOTE]
+> If you used the template repository, most of these steps will already be done for you.
+You just need to update the relevant information to fit your new theme.
+> The purpose of the template is to remove the boilerplate work so you can focus on building the theme itself.

+> [!IMPORTANT]
+> The above structure is important for consistency across all themes in the **Dark Castle** project.
+Please ensure to follow it closely.

 ### Building the Theme

 1. Build the new theme using the [Color Palette](https://github.com/scottgriv/Dark-Castle-Theme#color-palette) listed on the [Main Repository](https://github.com/scottgriv/Dark-Castle-Theme).